Q & A

 If you quote any content from www.dses.uk, please link back to the associated page or to the homepage of this site.
 If you wish to use any content from the Free Advice or Personal Blog sections, please contact me first.
 Copyright infringement will be pursued.
 I'm quite the git when people rip me off.

 A D V E R T I S I N G

-Current adverts placed in press publications by David Savery Electrical Services Ltd. can be found here.
-Any other print advertisment claiming to represent David Savery Electrical Services Ltd. should be verified for authenticity, particularly if different contact details are given.
-I never participate in leaflet drops and rarely run advertisment campaigns in publications other than those listed.
+Any print advertisment claiming to represent David Savery Electrical Services Ltd. should be verified for authenticity, particularly if different contact details are given to those on this site.
+I never participate in leaflet drops and rarely run advertisment campaigns in publications other than the local parish magazine.